AI in product development: a practical guide for teams that ship

 Traditional redesign cycles take 10-16 weeks.
 AI-powered analysis and rapid prototyping can compress this to 4-6 weeks.

-GitHub's analysis of Copilot usage across thousands of developers shows that AI coding assistants are most effective for:
+GitHub's analysis of Copilot usage across thousands of developers shows that AI coding tools are most effective for:

 The tool performs worse on complex business logic and novel algorithms where creativity and deep domain knowledge matter most.